 Product managers often find themselves distracted by requests and demands from many sources.
 This is more likely when the team doesn’t have a clear set of strategic goals and objectives to guide them.

-To be an effective product leader, you will need to set specific goals and targets for each of your product managers.
+To be an effective product leader, you must set specific goals and targets for each product manager.
 This will help keep your team on track and make it easier for them, when necessary, to say no to a request.

 As the head of your product team, you will enjoy a vantage point no individual product manager has.
 You’ll see the bigger picture, for example, in terms of company resources available across all products.
 You’ll also have a unique insight into where some skills and development work on one suite of products might benefit another.
 Because they are so focused on their own products, your individual product managers might not see these opportunities.

 You should use this unique view to coordinate tasks, resources, and deadlines to help the company achieve its business goals.

 According to Rich Mironov, product management directors “focus on people issues: coaxing cooperation, aligning incentives, mentoring, cooling down egos.
 They relentlessly present product strategy and roadmaps to other departments to boost understanding of what [product management] does.”

 You’ll need to build strong communication among your product team, keep them motivated, and break down barriers between your department and the rest of the company.